 3. Increased recovery from exercise

-Another benefit of base training is an improved ability to recover from low intensity and more intense exercise sessions, as well as from increased training volumes.
-The improved recovery and ability to cope with increased training stress, may come in part from the way aerobic base training leads to improved delivery of oxygen and key nutrients to the working muscles, and improved muscular endurance (Martin and Coe, 1997; Neumann et al., 2000).
+Another benefit of base training is an improved ability to recover from low, moderate and more intense exercise sessions.
+The improved recovery and ability to cope with increased training stress, may come in part from the way aerobic base training leads to improved muscular endurance and the efficient transport of oxygen and key nutrients to the working muscles (Martin and Coe, 1997; Neumann et al., 2000).

-As well as improving the rate of post exercise recovery, it also improves our ability to recover during more intense interval sessions – such as during the recoveries between interval sessions.
+As well as improving the rate of post exercise recovery, it also improves your ability to recover during more intense interval sessions.

 4. Improved exercise efficiency